-An Unlawful demonstration/walkout is any unauthorized assemblage on or off campus by staff or students for purpose of protest or demonstration.
+An Unlawful demonstration/walkout is any unauthorized assemblage on or off campus by staff or students for the purpose of protest or demonstration.

-- 1. Upon indication that unlawful demonstration or walkout is about to begin, personnel immediately notify School Administrator. - 2.
-School Administrator assesses situation and initiates appropriate Immediate Response Actions, which may include Shelter-In-Place. - 3.
-School Administrator and/or Security Officer notifies GUSD Office (530) 846-4721 to request assistance and provide exact location and nature of situation. - 4.
-Student Release Team immediately proceeds to control student ingress and egress.
+- 1. Upon indication that an unlawful demonstration or walkout is about to begin, personnel immediately notify the School Administrator. - 2.
+School Administrator assesses the situation and initiates appropriate Immediate Response Actions, which may include Shelter-In-Place. - 3.
+School Administrator and/or Security Officer notifies the GUSD Office (530) 846-4721 to request assistance and provide the exact location and nature of the situation. - 4.
+Operations Team immediately proceeds to control student ingress and egress.
 Each person entering or leaving campus is required to sign his/her name and record other pertinent information. - 5.
 If students leave campus, Security Staff along with School Administrators and allied law enforcement agencies will accompany them.
-All attempts will be made to guide and control actions of students while off-site. - 6.
-Students not participating in demonstration or walkout are kept within their classrooms until further notice by School Administrator.
+All attempts will be made to guide and control the actions of students while off-site. - 6.
+Students not participating in demonstrations or walkouts are kept within their classrooms until further notice by the School Administrator.
 Teachers close and lock classroom doors.
-Students and staff are protected from flying glass in event windows are broken by closing drapes and blinds in rooms so equipped. - 7.
-Documentation Unit staff attempt to keep accurate record of events, conversations and actions. - 8.
-All media inquiries are referred to Administration. - 9.
-School Administrator proceeds in good judgment on basis of police or other legal advice, in taking action to control and resolve situation. - 10.
-School Administrator notifies parents of incident, as appropriate.
+Students and staff are protected from flying glass in the event windows are broken by closing drapes and blinds in rooms so equipped. - 7.
+The Planning/Coordination team attempts to keep an accurate record of events, conversations, and actions. - 8.
+All media inquiries are referred to the Administration. - 9.
+School administrators proceed in good judgment on the basis of police or other legal advice, in taking action to control and resolve the situation. - 10.
+The School Administrator notifies parents of the incident, as appropriate.